Dee68/milestone_project2/README.md

 ![timer](readImg/timer.png)

-When the user selects an answer by clicking the answer turns either red for incorrect or green for correct and remains coloured.
+When the user selects an answer by clicking the answer turns either red for incorrect or green for correct and remains coloured and the timer stops.
 If the user's answer is incorrect the correct answer shows up immediately:

 ![correct-incorrect](readImg/correct.png)
 ![incorrect-correct](readImg/incorrect.png)